 The Parable of the Dishonest Manager

-A good friend of mine, Dr. Dean Nicholas, who’s the principal at CHCA and holds a Ph.D. from Hebrew Union and lives just up the street from us, wrote a book on the “tricksters” in the Bible.
+What does it mean to trick someone?
+My good friend of mine, Dr. Dean Nicholas, that many of you know and love from his preaching and teaching here at Fleming Road UCC who’s now the headmaster at CHCA and holds a Ph.D. from Hebrew Union up the street, wrote a book on the “tricksters” in the Bible.

 This story is in between the stories that Jesus shares about the prodigal son and the divide between the rich man and Lazarus, but with a twist.